ENERGY SAVERS PROGRAM

 Additionally, IMPACT partners with American Electric Power Company of Ohio (AEP Ohio) through a contractual relationship with the Ohio Partners for Affordable Energy (OPAE) to provide energy efficiency services to low-income AEP customers.

-Through the AEP Community Assistance Program, faulty appliances are repaired or replaced with energy-efficient appliances to help lower home energy costs and reduce the environmental footprints of single-family homes and multi-family units.
-Additionally, the program provides compact fluorescent light bulbs, and replacements for faucet aerators and shower heads, where applicable.
+Through the AEP Community Assistance Program, faulty appliances are replaced with energy-efficient appliances to help lower home energy costs and reduce the environmental footprints of single-family homes and multi-family units.
+Additionally, the program provides LED Lighting, and replacements for faucet aerators and shower heads, where applicable.

 Save Money on Your Energy Costs!